fabric-testbed/fabfed/README.md

 - The --var-file option can be used to override the default value of any variable.
 It consists of a set of key-value pairs with each pair written as ```key: value```.
 At runtime, all variables found in an assembled configuration must have a value other than ```None```.
 The parser will halt and throw an exeption otherwise.
 - The --session is a friendly name used to track a given workflow.
 - Use the --help options shown above if in doubt.
+- When stitching networks across provider use `stitch-policy` to discover available stitch information

 ```
+# Example to view stitch policy from cloudlab to fabric
+fabfed stitch-policy -providers "fabric,cloudlab"

 fabfed workflow --config-dir some_dir [--var-file some_var_file.yml] --session some_session -validate

 fabfed workflow --config-dir some_dir [--var-file some_var_file.yml] --session some_session -init [-summary] [-json]